ucb-ist-drupal/ucberkeley_cas-7/README.txt

 SETUP A CALNET-AUTHENTICATED ADMINISTRATOR
 ------------------------------------------

-User 1 (often named "admin) is the "superuser" on a Drupal site.
+User 1 (the account is often named "admin) is the "superuser" on a Drupal site.
 Instead of using logging in as this user, you should grant your Calnet-authenticated user account the administrator role and always login (via Calnet) with that account.
 Here's how: